MarinovM03/mini-web-projects/README.md

 ## 🚀 What is this repository?

 This repository contains a variety of mini web projects—each in its own folder, ready to run in your browser.
-These range from classic games like **Rock Paper Scissors** to utility tools, UI demos, and fun experiments.
+Projects include simple games, utility tools, UI demos, and creative experiments.
 All projects are lightweight and require no build step or dependencies beyond your browser.

 ---